The Myth of Hardware

 It's important to ask these two questions because if I'm going to lay out $500 for a product that say only does one thing and it will only be relevent to use for about a year or so before another version comes out and you can bet that many of these companies won't buy back the hardware.

 The current crop of cable TV technology is over priced and under whelming.
 If you are currently using a PVR then cord cutting is for you.
 Why?

-Consider this, the average cord cutting device is about $100 to purchase.
-It supports a wide variety of services that is constantly being updated and if you have multiple TV's in your house you can purchase 5 of these devices for the same cost of one cable box.
+Consider this, the average cord cutting device is about $200 to purchase.
+It supports a wide variety of services that is constantly being updated and if you have multiple TV's in your house you can purchase several of these devices for the same cost of one cable box.
 There is also a huge selection of devices.

 On top of that with all of the streaming services these devices allow you to access you are using cloud based technology.
 This means that there is no need for you to set timers or deal with conflicts to record your shows.
 They get recorded and made available automatically and not just the shows you like.

-On top of that these services are available on multiple devices.
+All of these services are available on multiple devices.
 Computers, gaming consoles, tablets and Smart TV’s.
 So in some cases you might not even need to buy multiple set top boxes for your TV.

 It's just another reason why cutting the cable cord is the smart choice.